 Giardia and Cryptosporidium are small protozoan organisms which, when ingested, can result in severe gastrointestinal illness.
 Raw water monitoring requirements for water entering a water treatment plant are part of a larger treatment plan that is based on a 3-log reduction in and/or inactivation of cysts and oocysts.
-The establishment of Maximum Acceptable Concentration for these protozoa in drinking water is not possible currently for several reasons, but primarily because routine analytical methods that are available for the detection of cysts and oocysts suffer from low recovery rates.
-A health based 3-log reduction treatment goal has been established to manage potential protozoan contamination of drinking water supplies.
+The establishment of Maximum Acceptable Concentration for these protozoa in drinking water is not possible at this time for several reasons, but primarily because routine analytical methods that are available for the detection of cysts and oocysts suffer from low recovery rates.
+A health based 3-log reduction treatment goal has been established as a means to manage potential protozoan contamination of drinking water supplies.

-The City of Saskatoon WTP utilizes conventional treatment processes, combined with Ultraviolet treatment, as a multi-barrier approach for inactivation of Giardia and Cryptosporidium.
+The City WTP utilizes conventional treatment processes, combined with Ultraviolet treatment, as a multi-barrier approach to ensure a 4-log inactivation of Giardia and Cryptosporidium.